1jour1vin

 About the wine:

-The 2021 The Steading has an incredibly smooth nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
-It offers incredible value for money at around $40, but I get the impression it’s been priced this way for at least a decade, so it’s been incredible value for a long time.
+The 2021 The Steading is incredibly smooth on the nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
+It offers incredible value for money at around $40, but I get the impression it’s been at this price for at least a decade, so it’s been incredible value for a long time.
 It’s a reliable, delicious, complex, rich, and generous wine—and, through the lens of this fresh vintage, a superstar.
 The best to date.
 2023–2033

 James Suckling